r0llingclouds/meronpan-time/README.md

 ## 🔧 Technical Details

+You will find here the source code for the project and the assets.
+The app can be downloaded from [itch.io](https://greencube1.itch.io/meronpan-time) 🌍.

 ### 📝 C# Scripts

 The project includes two main C# scripts that handle the core functionality: